assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 differentiate between Server and Client.
 Also, this is not done with the "e" field.
 It is used for both ClientEncKey and ServerEncKey.

+* **Remove the possibility of additional fields**.
+Remove the allowance of "added fields".
+Fields not specified are allowed in this version of the protocol.
+This feature should be removed.
+The complexity is not worth that possible benefits.

 * **Improve spec 1**.
 Specify "virtual hosting" and "NoSuchHost" error message.